mikemuponda/Q-Learning-FourRooms/README.md

 Scenario 1 :
-Agent uses Q-table with a fixed size according to the number of states defined by grid size and action space size 11 x 11 x 4 Agent uses a state indexing function based on the indexing formula position[0]*11 + position[1]*packages_left+ (11*11) Epsilon is fixed
-State is based on just postion and packagesRemaining Very simple reward function just based on reaching the terminal state ie package picked up
+Agent uses Q-table with a fixed size according to the number of states defined by grid size and action space size 11 x 11 x 4 Agent uses a state indexing function based on the indexing formula position[0]*11 + position[1]*packages_left+ (11*11) Epsilon value is fixed and algorithm is mostly greedy when choosing actions State is based on just position and packagesRemaining variables Very simple reward function just based on reaching the terminal state ie package picked up

 Scenario 2 :
 Agent uses dictionary as Qtable to take advantage of key mapping, states are looked up as keys in the table